35percent/11tystarter/src/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark.md

 The Ombudsman therefore concluded *'I am satisfied that the Council now has effective means to capture and record AHO \[Affordable Housing Data] for enforcement and other purposes'.*

-### What we think....missing units
+### What we think

 The Ombudsman's decision is a disappointment to us.
 The Ombudsman treats Southwark generously, given what his own report tells us.
 While it says that Southwark **\*'now** has effective means'* of monitoring affordable housing delivery, (our emphasis) this is six years after the issue came to light.
 It is also not clear that the means are really effective, despite the Ombudsman's decision.
 A bespoke tool that could have monitored delivery in real-time has been discarded and another, not specifically designed for the task, is being used instead, with the possibility of reverting to a purpose built tool later.

+### ....missing units

-The report also says that the database of schemes has only been *'substantially'* completed in the last year.
+The Ombudsman's report also says that the database of schemes has only been *'substantially'* completed in the last year.
 This appears to be confirmed by a 3,556 unit gap between the number of units of social housing Southwark says it has delivered  and those recorded by the audit.
 Southwark's [Housing Facts and Figures webpage](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/monitoring/authority-monitoring-report/housing?chapter=4) says that 5,597 social rented homes have been built since 2004/05, whereas only 2,041 have been [recorded in the audit ](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/monitoring/authority-monitoring-report/housing?chapter=4) (since 2002).

 SCREEN SHOTS; AUDIT PAGE (2041 figure); TABLE 8, Housing Facts and Figures)